LambdaLabs/docsy-lambda-docs/content/en/workstations/m2-u2-slow-performance/index.md

 There's a known issue where Gen 4 M.2 NVMe drives experience slow performance and errors when installed into the **M.2_1** slot in ASUS Pro WS WRX80E-SAGE SE WIFI motherboards, which are used in Lambda workstations.
-The manufacturer of the motherboard, ASUS, has been notified of the issue.
+The manufacturer of the motherboard, ASUS, is aware of the issue.

 Until ASUS releases a BIOS update that fixes the issue, you can work around the issue: